 Missing: 1 Co.: 79 - 3 Co.: 1 - 4 Co.: 23 - 7 Co.: 6 - 9 Co.: 76 - 10 Co.: 84 - 12 Co.: 3 - CHR: 1.

 3 July: The 1 and 3 Bat. receive orders at 0100 hrs to return to La Harazée after being relieved.
 There they will receive from the colonel commanding the 84 BI orders to move off to Florent for rest.
 Leaving at 1100 hrs, they arrive at Florent at 1400 hrs.
-Commandant Dô having gone missing, command of the regiment falls to Commandant Adam of the 2 Bat., while Capitaine Le Boulanger takes command of 3 Bat. for the missing Commandant Remy.
+With Commandant Dô missing, command of the regiment falls to Commandant Adamy of the 2 Bat., while Capitaine Le Boulanger takes command of 3 Bat. for the missing Commandant Remy.
 Both Dô and Remy would later be confirmed as killed in action.